MK38993/MK38993/README.md

 Data Scientist with STEM background, proficient in Python, SQL, and Java.
 Experience using regression, classification, natural language processing, and neural network models to solve business problems.
-Interested in pursuing a full0time career in Data Science.
+Interested in pursuing a full-time career in Data Analytics/Science.